Arrest of Apollo Quiboloy: Police operation and standoff

 Philippine police at the gate of Kingdom of Jesus Christ Compound.

 At 4:00 a.m. of August 24, a composite police team, led by regional police chief Torre and composed of 2,000 personnel from Regions XI, XII and XIII, initiated another search in the KOJC compound in an attempt to arrest Quiboloy and four others.
 They reportedly entered the compound after negotiations with Israelito Torreon, Quiboloy's legal counsel.
-Torre said that based on their informants, the subject's movements inside the compound are well-planned, making the search difficult.
+Torre said that based on information from their informants, the subject's movements inside the compound are well-planned, making the search difficult.
 He also said the police familiarized first with the property for future searches.
 The 30-hectare compound, situated near Francisco Bangoy International Airport, has a complex infrastructure that includes underground facilities along with 42 buildings.

 The operation caused heightened tensions, with some members reportedly affected by tear gas.
 Several were hospitalized, apparently due to trauma; at least sixteen others, including four children, reportedly fainted.
-A male church member suffered cardiac arrest which, according to PNP–Davao Region, had been manning a watchtower at the back of the compound for days without sleep.
+Edwin E. Cababat, A male church member who, according to PNP–Davao Region, had been manning a watchtower at the back of the compound for days without sleep, suffered cardiac arrest.
 He was shortly pronounced dead on arrival at the Southern Philippines Medical Center.
-Torreon, said that the group searched the property at least thrice, and the KOJC's school, the Jose Maria College, seven times, but with no results.
+Torreon said that the group searched the property at least thrice, and the KOJC's school, the Jose Maria College, seven times, but with no results.

-Police later set up a roadblock outside the compound; and according to Senator Ronald dela Rosa who then visited the area, detected a "heartbeat" underground using a specialized detector.
+Police later set up a roadblock outside the compound.
+According to Senator Ronald dela Rosa, who then visited the area, the police detected a "heartbeat" underground using a specialized detector.
 At night, upon Torre's order for further searches, another contingent of police officers entered the premises.

-On the evening of August 25, KOJC members and Quiboloy's supporters gathered in front of the compound to protest the police search; set up a barricade at the Carlos P. Garcia National Highway, blocking a portion of the road and hampered access to nearby airport; and burned tires in retaliation to the police's alleged use of tear gas against them.
-Before 3:00 p.m. the following day, the police gave them an ultimatum to disperse peacefully to open the road to motorists, which the latter refused.
+On the evening of August 25, KOJC members and Quiboloy's supporters gathered in front of the compound to protest the police search.
+They set up a barricade at the Carlos P. Garcia National Highway, blocking a portion of the road and hampered access to nearby airport; and burned tires in retaliation to the police's alleged use of tear gas against them.
+Before 3:00 p.m. the following day, the police gave them an ultimatum to disperse peacefully to open the road to motorists, but the group refused.
 This resulted in a violent confrontation, ending with the arrest of 18 KOJC members who were charged with obstruction of justice.